Billionaire Profile

 Philanthropy

-Breyer is involved in venture philanthropy initiatives, supporting education and the arts.
-He is a trustee of the American Film Institute and the San Francisco Museum of Modern Art.
+Breyer is involved in various philanthropic initiatives, supporting education and the arts.
+He is a trustee of the Metropolitan Museum of Art and the San Francisco Museum of Modern Art.
+Additionally, in 2025 Breyer Capital partnered with Harvard Medical School's Department of Biomedical Informatics to support AI-driven precision medicine.

 Career Milestones